ionStici/frontend/6-tools/git-github/cli-manipulation.md

   `cp w*.txt folder` select all files that start with "w' (prefix) and end with ".txt" (suffix), and copy to "folder"

+  `cp file.txt ..` copy the file to the directorty above.

 - **`mv`** moves files (similar to `cp` in usage)

   `mv hello.txt folder` moves "hello.txt" within "folder"